56 mm in inches—what does that even look like?

 Why It Matters / Why People Care

 You might wonder why anyone would bother with a conversion that seems trivial.
-Think about it: the answer is simple: the world isn’t all metric or all imperial.
+The answer is simple: the world isn’t all metric or all imperial.
 You’ll see both systems on the same job site, in the same kitchen, and even on the same product label.

 Real‑world scenarios